Breast augmentation can have a positive impact on a woman’s form and self-esteem if performed well by a board-certified plastic surgeon.

 You can expect some swelling, bruising, itching, tenderness, and a feeling of tightness for a week or two.

-Sometimes, Revision Breast Augmentation is needed after a capsular contracture, a complication from Breast Augmentation in which scar tissue forms around the breast implants.
+Sometimes, Breast Implant Revision is needed after a capsular contracture, a complication from Breast Augmentation in which scar tissue forms around the breast implants.
 In other cases, a woman might wish to change the size or type of her implants.
 Other women may feel that placement of the implants over the chest muscle has resulted in an unnatural look or feel, so they may decide to have revision surgery to place the implants under the chest muscle.